sonukuldeep/Nextjs_mongoose_starter/README.md

 ## Next-auth
 Follow the official docs to setup oauth on google, facebook or whatever provider you want.
 Enter credentials in .env file.
-Check old-way repo to see how i use next-auth earlier I have demonstarted 4 ways in which next-auth can be used
+Check old-way repo to see how i used next-auth earlier.
+I have demonstarted 4 ways in which next-auth can be used
 - 3 server methods
 - 1 client method. check /client to see the emplementation